CodingMentalModels/knucklebones-solver/README.md

 ## Usage

-Clone the Repo and run `./target/debug/knucklebones-solver --help` from the root to see all of the options.
+Clone the Repo and run `cargo build` to compile it.

+Run `./target/debug/knucklebones-solver --help` from the root to see all of the options.

 * `./target/debug/knucklebones-solver solve` Specify a position (die roll, player 1 board, player 2 board) and get the evaluation and optionally the full tree: